 Limited red snapper seasons occurred in 2012, 2013, and 2014 based on previous year's ABCs not being exceeded.
-However, in 2015 and 2016 the previous year's ABC was exceeded and no season was allowed since dead discards were higher than the ABC.
-Management actions are now needed to reduce the number of dead discards and possibly allow a season.
-The proposed allowable snapper grouper fishing area is designed to allow snapper grouper fishing all year while allowing a short window of access to fish in deeper water because many species in the snapper grouper fishing area designed to reduce the number of red snapper discards and the mortality of discards by concentrating the fishery in shallower waters where discard mortality is lower.
+However, in 2015 and 2016 the previous year's ABC was exceeded and no season was allowed.
+Dead discards were higher than the ABC and management actions are needed to reduce the number of dead discards to enable a season to open.
+The proposed allowable snapper grouper fishing area is designed to allow snapper grouper fishing all year while allowing a short window of access to fish in deeper water because many species in the snapper grouper fishery management unit suffer from barotrauma when released.
+Alternative 5 would define a snapper grouper fishing area designed to reduce the number of red snapper discards and the mortality of discards by concentrating the fishery in shallower waters where discard mortality is lower.
 Alternative 6 would define the time period for recreational snapper grouper fishing in the snapper grouper fishing area.